Eve Branson: Life and career

-Branson established the Eve Branson Foundation and served as its director.

 Branson was a member of the board of directors of the International Centre for Missing & Exploited Children ("ICMEC"), the goal of which is to help find missing children, and to stop the exploitation of children.
 She was a founding member of ICMEC's board of directors in 1999, seeking to generate awareness of the centre's work, and her son Richard was ICMEC's founding sponsor.

 Personal life and death

-She married, in Frimley, Surrey, on 15 October 1949, Edward James "Ted" Branson, born on 10 March 1918, a former Cavalryman, son of Sir George Arthur Harwin Branson and wife Mona Joyce Bailey.
+She married, in Frimley, Surrey, on 15 October 1949, Edward James "Ted" Branson, born on 10 March 1918, a former cavalryman, son of Sir George Arthur Harwin Branson and wife Mona Joyce Bailey.
 He died on 19 March 2011 in his sleep at the age of 93.

-In 2011, Branson escaped a fire at her son's Caribbean home on Necker Island.

-Branson died from COVID-19 complications on 8 January 2021, during the COVID-19 pandemic in the United Kingdom at the age of 96.
+In 2011, Eva Branson escaped a fire at her son's Caribbean home on Necker Island.
+She died from COVID-19 complications on 8 January 2021, during the COVID-19 pandemic in the United Kingdom at the age of 96.
 A celebration of her life was posted online by her son Richard.
 He revealed that he owed his career to his mother, explaining that she had found a necklace in the 1960s and after the police let her keep the jewellery, because nobody had claimed it, she sold it and gave him the funds.
 "Without that £100, I could never have started Virgin," he said.